 Furniture can take up a considerable amount of space in your kitchen, and for those that do not have a dining room, the kitchen is the only option for your breakfast chairs and or dinner table.
 If this is the case, then the furniture that you choose will have a significant impact on how big the room feels.
 Instead of choosing chunky chairs and tables that could result in a cramped feel to the space, opt for something slim, as this will provide you with additional space to move around the kitchen.
 There is a host of slim kitchen furniture that you can choose from, and you can find a range of designs and styles online, such as those found on Wayfair.

 If your main goal is to find out how to make a small kitchen look bigger in order to make the most of your available space, read on for our top tips on how to do so.
 Follow our advice, and you’ll be able to transform the look and feel of your kitchen with ease!

 Storage solutions are key to de-cluttering your kitchen in order to make the space feel as big and open as possible.
-As specialist kitchen fitters in Milton Keynes, we have developed an array of storage solutions that are perfect for every aspect of the kitchen, from the lower counter units to the high rise storage.
-For example, our range of full-height pull-out larders are ideal for filling small spaces in the corners of kitchens, allowing you to store all of your dry and tinned goods.
+As specialist kitchen fitters in Milton Keynes, we have developed an array of storage solutions that are perfect for every aspect of the kitchen, from the lower counter units to the high-rise storage.
+For example, our range of full-height pull-out larders is ideal for filling small spaces in the corners of kitchens, allowing you to store all of your dry and tinned goods.
 Additionally, our narrow base pull-out range is perfect for creating seamlessly hidden storage areas that can be accessed easily when needed.
 To make sure that you use up all your space wisely, we also offer carousel and Le Mans storage, which can be hidden inside units and gently pulled out to reveal ultra space-efficient shelving; this is ideal for utilising corner space in the kitchen, no matter how awkward it may be.

 Light Colour Schemes